gadicc/Meteor-famono/README.md

   });
 ```

-### Will all the stuff be loaded to the client??
+### Will the entire repo be loaded to the client??

-Nope - the package scans your code and figure outs dependencies at your edit.
+Nope - the package scans your code and figure outs dependencies based on your calls to `require`.

-### Additional libraries
+### Adding additional libraries
-You can add additional libraries like `moment`/`underscore` etc.
+You can add additional libraries like `moment`/`underscore` etc

-Use the `famono` CLI tool:
+With the `famono` CLI tool:
 ```bash
 $ famono -a moment
 ```
 *Uses the Bower database as lookup*

-or edit `lib/smart.require` manually:
+Or by editing `lib/smart.require` manually:

 ```js
   "moment": {